edsu/inst126/README.md

 ## Course Schedule

 The following table shows the planned schedule, but please see the modules in ELMS for the latest information.
+The due dates for homework assignments are marked with **HW**.

 ### Module 1: Introduction